abhinemani/abhinemani.github.io/_posts/2026-01-31-GenAI-Research.md

 At some point, I stopped trying to answer faster and started wondering why—after all this data, all these dashboards, all these tools—it was still so hard to answer *well*.

-That frustration is what led me to build **Cronkite**, a simple AI-powered market research tool designed to help retain and interrogate context across fragmented sources ([https://cronkite-alpha.vercel.app](https://cronkite-alpha.vercel.app)).
+That frustration is what led me to build **Cronkite**, a simple AI-powered market research tool designed to help retain and interrogate context across fragmented sources.
 I initially thought of it as a workflow improvement: a way to reduce friction, retain institutional memory, and avoid starting from scratch every time a familiar question came back around.
 I did not expect it to change how I think about generative AI itself.

 ![Cronkite Homepage](/img/cronkite-mobile.png)